fodfodfod/Email-Generator/README.md

 - make sure there is nothing else in the file
 - save it
 - double click `run.sh`
+- all links will be opened in the default browser

 ## Modify Email Template